emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 client authentication.
 An example of the exchanges using TLS renegotiation to protect privacy is shown in Appendix C.

+## Resumption

+For resumption, {{RFC9190}} Section 5.7 discusses EAP-TLS resumption for all versions of TLS, and is incorporated herein by reference.
+{{RFC9427}} Section 4 is also incorporated by reference, as it provides generic discussion of resumption for TLS-based EAP methods when TLS 1.3 is used.

+This document only describes TEAP issues when resumption is used for TLS versions of 1.2 and earlier.
+It also describes resumption issues which are specific to TEAP for TLS 1.3.

+If the server agrees to resume the session, Phase 2 is bypassed entirely.
+If the server does not agree to resume the session, then the server rejects the resumption, and continues with a full handshake.
+After the full TLS handshake has completed, both EAP server and peer MUST proceed with Phase 2.

-The following sections describe resuming a TLS session based on server-side or client-side state.
+The following sections describe how a TEAP session can be resumed based on server-side or client-side state.

 ### TLS Session Resume Using Server State {#resume-server-state}

-TEAP session resumption is achieved in the same manner TLS achieves session resume.
-To support session resumption, the server and peer minimally cache the Session ID, master secret, and ciphersuite.
+TEAP session resumption is achieved in the same manner TLS achieves session resumption.
+To support session resumption, the server and peer cache the Session ID, master secret, and ciphersuite.
 The peer attempts to resume a session by including a valid Session ID from a previous TLS handshake in its ClientHello message.
 If the server finds a match for the Session ID and is willing to establish a new connection using the specified session state, the server will respond with the same Session ID and proceed with the TEAP Phase 1 tunnel establishment based on a TLS abbreviated handshake.
-After a successful conclusion of the TEAP Phase 1 conversation, the conversation then continues on to Phase 2.

-### TLS Session Resumption
+### TLS Session Resumption Using Client State

-TEAP supports the resumption of sessions based on server state being stored on the client side using the TLS SessionTicket extension techniques described in {{RFC5077}} and {{RFC9190}}.
+TEAP supports the resumption of sessions based on state being stored on the client side using the TLS SessionTicket extension techniques described in {{RFC5077}} and {{RFC9190}}.

 ## TEAP Authentication Phase 2: Tunneled Authentication